 Beginning March 2, 2015, all businesses within the City of Palo Alto located in fixed places of businesses (i.e. commercial buildings, retail storefronts, etc.) are required to register their business with the City.
 For more information, visit the Business Registry page.

 Palo Alto is a draw for start-ups and established businesses.
 Maybe it's because Silicon Valley was born here, in a humble garage on Addison Ave, where Bill Hewlett and David Packard began their little business in 1938.

 The city gets top marks from business for a number of reasons.
 For retailers such as Stanford Shopping Center and others, the area offers excellent demographics with cultural diversity and high household incomes.
-Palo Alto is a lively city, with a daytime population of 120,000 people who frequent local restaurants, coffee houses, and shops.
+Palo Alto is a lively city, with a daytime population of over 120,000 people who frequent local restaurants, coffee houses, and shops.
 At night, Palo Alto is a regional draw for its cultural events, top-rated restaurants and nightlife.